The Festivals of the Jewish People

 Revelation 19:9 Then the angel said to me, "Write: 'Blessed are those who are invited to the wedding supper of the Lamb!'"
 And he added, "These are the true words of God."

-This husband and wife relationship is indeed the heart of the matter, the very reason for the existence of the festivals.
+This prophetic parable of the husband/wife relationship is indeed the heart of the matter, the very reason for the existence of the festivals.
 Building this unity is the purpose of the festivals!
-HaShem has instituted rehearsals for the Jewish people to perform every year so that we are prepared to perform them in the future.
+HaShem has instituted powerful prophetic rehearsals for the Jewish people to perform every year so that we are prepared to perform them in the future.

 CONCLUSION

 We have discovered much in this article; the intimate relationship between HaShem and His people is a widespread theme.
-We discovered that the festivals are not merely times for reminiscing on days of old, but are actually shadows of things to come.
-The festivals are appointments with HaShem for us to practice for upcoming events.
+We discovered that the festivals are not merely times for reminiscing on days of old, but are actually shadows (prophecies) of things to come.
+The festivals are appointments with HaShem for us to prophesy about upcoming events.
 Like a wedding rehearsal, Jews prepare for the day in which we shall again renew our vows with our Creator, the final act.
-The energy of the festivals is so powerful that even Abraham celebrated them, feeling their presence even before the historical events which caused their establishment as festivals occured.
-We have seen that these are not one-time events, since we have discovered that many events with similar themes and connotations for Jews happened on these festivals.
-We have seen that Yeshua, the Master of Nazareth, prophesied on the Biblical festivals just as we do today.
+The energy of the festivals is so powerful that even Abraham celebrated them, feeling their presence even before the historical events which caused their establishment as festivals took place.
+We have seen that these are not one-time events, since we have discovered that many events with similar themes and connotations for Jews happened on these prophetic dates (festivals).
+We have seen that Yeshua, the Master of Nazareth, prophesied on these Biblical festivals just as devout Jews do today.

-The vast effects of the Jews' relationship with HaShem, the festivals being only one manifestation of this relationship, can be seen clearly by those who are looking.
+The vast affects of the Jews' and HaShem fearers’ relationship with HaShem, can only be understood through these prophetic festivals.
 Mark Twain sums up the power of this relationship at the end of his essay 'Concerning The Jews':

 The Jew saw them all, beat them all, and is now what he always was, exhibiting no decadence, no infirmities of age, no weakening of his parts, no slowing of his energies, no dulling of his alert and aggressive mind.
 All things are mortal but the Jew; all other forces pass, but he remains.
 What is the secret of his immortality?